dmauser/azure-gateway-lb/README.md

 1) Internet client (1.1.1.1) issues a http request to 2.2.2.2
 2) Consumer ELB intercepts that traffic and forwards it to the Provider GLB.
 That is possible because Consumer ELB has a chain to the Provider ELB.
 Example:
 ![consumer-elb-provicer-glb-chain](./media/consumer-elb-chain.png)
-3) Provider GLB has a VXLAN overlay network to the NVA to be inspected. _Vxlan0 interface for the external traffic (Inbound from Internet)_.
+3) Provider GLB has a VXLAN overlay network to the NVA to be inspected. _Vxlan0 interface for the external traffic (Inbound from the Internet)_.
 4) After traffic gets inspected from NVA, traffic is sent back to the GLB. _Vxlan1 interface for the internal traffic_ (Outbound to the Consumer ELB).
 5) Provider GLB sends traffic back to the Consumer ELB.
 6) Consumer ELB delivers traffic back to the backend VM (consumer-vm).

 **Outbound traffic**

-1) Consumer-vm sends outbound traffic to the internet, for example: _curl ipconfig.io_
+1) Consumer-vm sends outbound traffic to the Internet, for example: _curl ipconfig.io_
 2) Consumer ELB intercepts the call and sends traffic to the Provider GLB.
 3) Provider GLB sends traffic to the NVA using _vxlan1 (internal)_.
-4) After traffic gets inspected by the NVA traffic sends it back to the Provider GLB using _vxlan0 (external)_.
+4) After traffic gets inspected by the NVA, it sends it back to the Provider GLB using _vxlan0 (external)_.
-5) Provider GLB sends traffic back to the ELB and traffic is send out to the Internet.
+5) Provider GLB sends traffic back to the ELB and then sends it out to the Internet.

 #### Inside VXLAN between GLB and backend NVA